Priority Medical Partners Direct, SC - Frequently Asked Questions

 I AM a dpc member...can I contact my physician outside of office hours?

 Yes.
 PMPdirect asks patients to only call their physician outside of office hours if there condition or symptoms cannot wait until the next business day.
-PMPdirect physicians are on call for DPC members 24 hrs a day, 365 days per year.
+PMPdirect physicians are on call 24 hrs a day, 365 days per year.
 Physician time away from work is beneficial for physician health and we ask that member patients respect this by not calling after hours for routine, non urgent issues that can be dealt with the next business day.
 We anticipate that our increased access and time spent in the office with patients will offset the need for after hour call, but in the event that an urgent issue arises we will be there for you.

 Does PMPdirect accept health insurance?

 No. Our model prioritizes (hence, the name Priority Medical Partners Direct, SC) the direct, personal relationship between the doctor and the patient.
 This relationship is bolstered by our business model which operates outside the insurance system.
 At PMPdirect you decide what is best for you.
 You are in control of your healthcare.
 You are contracting directly with your doctor for your healthcare.
-Furthermore, this direct patient-doctor arrangement frees us from the typical contractual agreements that often prevents us from offering discounted prices on laboratory tests and procedures.
+Furthermore, this direct patient-doctor arrangement frees us from the typical contractual agreements that often prevents us from offering affordable prices on laboratory tests and procedures.

 *Disclaimer - understand that DPC is a new and evolving model for healthcare and that the information provided on this webpage (and website) is being provided to you as a courtesy.
 This information is not intended to convey or constitute legal advice and is not a substitute for obtaining legal advice from a qualified attorney.